Titanic: Power

 The two reciprocating engines were each 63 ft long and weighed 720 tonnes, with their bedplates contributing a further 195 tonnes.
 They were powered by steam produced in 29 boilers, 24 of which were double-ended and five single-ended, which contained a total of 159 furnaces.
 The boilers were 15 ft 9 in in diameter and 20 ft long, each weighing 91.5 tonnes and capable of holding 48.5 tonnes of water.

 They were fuelled by burning coal, 6,611 tonnes of which could be carried in Titanics bunkers, with a further 1,092 tonnes in Hold 3.
 The furnaces required over 600 tonnes of coal a day to be shovelled into them by hand, requiring the services of 176 firemen working around the clock.
 100 tonnes of ash a day had to be disposed of by ejecting it into the sea.
 The work was relentless, dirty and dangerous, and although firemen were paid relatively well, there was a high suicide rate among those who worked in that capacity.

 Exhaust steam leaving the reciprocating engines was fed into the turbine, which was situated aft.
 From there it passed into a surface condenser, to increase the efficiency of the turbine and so that the steam could be condensed back into water and reused.
 The engines were attached directly to long shafts which drove the propellers.
 There were three, one for each engine; the outer (or wing) propellers were the largest, each carrying three blades of manganese-bronze alloy with a total diameter of 23.5 ft.
-The middle propeller was slightly smaller at 17 ft in diameter, and could be stopped but not reversed.
+The middle propeller, also with three blades, was slightly smaller at 17 ft in diameter, and could be stopped but not reversed.

 Titanics electrical plant was capable of producing more power than an average city power station of the time.
 Immediately aft of the turbine engine were four 400 kW steam-driven electric generators, used to provide electrical power to the ship, plus two 30 kW auxiliary generators for emergency use.
 Their location in the stern of the ship meant they remained operational until the last few minutes before the ship sank.

 Titanic lacked a searchlight, in accordance with the ban on the use of searchlights in the merchant navy.